simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-remote.md

     discouraged to do so.
 For your own safety, please include the string 'http://www.w3.org/2001/04/xmlenc#rsa-1_5' if you make use of this option.

+`disable.scoping`
+:   Whether to avoid sending Scoping elements to this IdP.
+This may be
+    necessary in some broken implementations (such as AD FS versions prior to 4.0).

 `hide.from.discovery`
 :   Whether to hide hide this IdP from the local discovery or not.
 Set to true to hide it.
 Defaults to false.